wyattmunson/semver-plugin/README.md

 - **SET TO**: GitHub, GitLab, or BitBucket PAT in plaintext (not URL encoded).
 - If this is provided, no other `_TOKEN` or `GITHUB_CREDENTIALS` variable should be set

+### Plugin Variables

+This plugin is intended to be used as a Harness Plugin step.
+If it's run in any other step type, or in another build tool (not Harness), modify the environment variables for compatibility.

+> **⚠️ ATTENTION** \
+> Prefix variables with `PLUGIN_` when **not** using a Harness Plugin step.

+If a Harness Plugin step is used, use the variable names as normal.

+If a Harness Run step, or another build tool is used, prefix the variable names with `PLUGIN_`.
+For example the variable `REPO_URL` becomes `PLUGIN_REPO_URL`.

+test

+| Test \
+| Test

 ## Preflight Check

 - Format variables